 The Two Major Components of a Good Sales Plan

-Before you create your sales plan, you must be intimately familiar with three important details: your sales quota, your sales territory, and your line of products and services.
-Understanding your sales quota helps you to build a plan that will make your manager happy, and will also enable you to design a plan that will maximize your commissions—which will make YOU happy.
+Understanding your sales quota helps you to build a plan that will make your manager happy, and will also enable you to design a plan that will maximize your commissions—which will make you happy.
 Knowing your territory keeps you from stepping on your fellow salespeople's toes.
-And knowing your products and services helps you to define your prospect requirements, which, in turn, gives you a realistic view of how and how much you can sell.
+And knowing your product line and services help you to define your prospect requirements, which, in turn, gives you a realistic view of how and how much you can sell.

 Revising Your Sales Plan

 Even the best sales plan will need regular revising.
 Changes to your quota, your product line, your existing customer base, your industry – even economic ups and downs can necessitate an adjustment to your sales plan.
 At the very least, you should review your plan quarterly and decide if you need to make any changes.
 Consider the sales plan a living document, not something set in stone.